 Texas A&M Football Weekly Press Conference

-COLLEGE STATION - Coach Sumlin and members of the Texas A&M football team & staff met with the media on Tuesday in the Bright Complex to talk about the Aggies' upcoming game at Ole Miss.
+COLLEGE STATION - Coach Sumlin and members of the Texas A&M football team & staff met with the media on Tuesday in the Bright Complex to talk about this week's season opener against Rice.

-Video from the press conference is available through the links to the right.
-Audio in mp3 format and selected quotes will be available below.
+Audio in mp3 format and selected quotes are available below.